AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/dynamic-media/image-profiles.md

 Você pode reprocessar ativos em uma pasta que já tenha um Perfil de imagem existente que você tenha alterado posteriormente.
 Consulte o [reprocessando de ativos em uma pasta após a edição do perfil de processamento](/help/assets/dynamic-media/about-image-video-profiles.md#reprocessing-assets).

-### Aplicação de Perfis de imagem Dynamic Media a pastas específicas {#applying-image-profiles-to-specific-folders}
+### Aplicação de Perfis de Imagem do Dynamic Media a pastas específicas {#applying-image-profiles-to-specific-folders}

 You can apply an Image Profile to a folder from within the **[!UICONTROL Tools]** menu or if you are in the folder, from **[!UICONTROL Properties]**.
 Esta seção descreve como aplicar Perfis de imagem a pastas de ambas as maneiras.